American History

 I've been to other reservations before, and Taos Pueblo is by far the most interesting and culturally diverse place.
 You don't feel like you are in the US at all.
 Taos Pueblo is also considered one of the oldest continuously inhabited communities in North America.

-What draws most outsiders here is the two adobe buildings located at either side of the Rio Pueblo Creek.
+What draws most outsiders here is the two adobe buildings located on either side of the Rio Pueblo Creek.
 Although look like single complexes, they are in fact a bunch of separate one- or two-room houses stacked on each other like Lego bricks.

 Before the 20th century, there were no windows and doors as the buildings were used as forts for defence purposes.
 The only way to get to each house was to use outside and then inside ladders.

-Taos Pueblo is made of adobe or a mud brick.
+Taos Pueblo is made of adobe or mud brick.
 Each year, puebloans repair external walls with fresh mud to ensure they don't crumble.
 It actually works well as according to Taos Pueblo's official website, the main part of the present buildings most likely constructed between 1000 and 1450 AD.

 Spanish who ruled New Mexico before Americans took it in the 19th century were especially notorious when it came to religion.
-Taos Pueblo was no exception - the majority of people in the tribe are Roman Catholic.
+Taos Pueblo was no exception - the majority of people in the tribe were Roman Catholic.

-Many people from outside come see the dances that happen at Taos Pueblo about ten times per year.
-I became witness of one of them called Deer Dance on Christmas day.
+Many people from outside come to see the dances that happen at Taos Pueblo about ten times per year.
+I became witness to one of them called Deer Dance on Christmas day.
 What can I say?
 Simple moves, unsophisticated repetitive music, colourful costumes - it's worth seeing a dance once, but don't expect much.

 My other posts about the trip to Colorado, New Mexico and Utah: